 One of the major overarching science standards for kindergarten is to learn about life cycles.
 In my district, we teach this through observation of ladybugs, plants, chicks, and tadpoles.
 The students observe the eggs turn into tadpoles and the tadpoles grow legs and front legs.
 Once they start to lose their tail, we release them back to the pond where they have more room to move about.
-This simple science unit teaches the students so much about animal life cycles.
+This simple science unit on the frog life cycle for kids teaches them so much about animal life cycles.

 Starting out with a mystery